knative/docs/install/Knative-with-ICP.md

   --output 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')
   ```

-To get started with Knative Eventing, pick one of the
+To get started with Knative Eventing, walk through one of the
 [Eventing Samples](../eventing/samples/).

 To get started with Knative Build, read the